atomix/atomix.github.io/copycat/docs/state-machine.md

 {:.callout .callout-danger}
 Important: Queries should *never* modify the state of a state machine.
 Copycat cannot guarantee consistency for improperly implemented state machine operations.

-The base `Operation` interface implements Java's `Serializable`, so all operations can be serialized without any custom serialization logic.
+The base [`Operation`][Operation] interface implements Java's [`Serializable`][Serializable], so all operations can be serialized without any custom serialization logic.
 However, Java serialization is slow and innefficient and is therefore not recommended for production.
-Users should implement `CatalystSerializable`, provide a custom `TypeSerializer`, or use one of the generic serialization framework plugins like Kryo or Jackson for the best performance.
+Users should implement [`CatalystSerializable`][CatalystSerializable], provide a custom [`TypeSerializer`][TypeSerializer], or use one of the generic serialization framework plugins like Kryo or Jackson for the best performance.

 ## Implementing state machine operations

 Commands and queries define the interface between a client and the state machine, and methods on the state machine define the behavior and output of an operation submitted to the cluster.
-Operations are single-argument `public` methods on the `StateMachine` implementation that take a single `Commit` argument.
-The generic argument to the `Commit` defines the operation expected by the method.
+Operations are single-argument `public` methods on the [`StateMachine`][StateMachine] implementation that take a single [`Commit`][Commit] argument.
+The generic argument to the [`Commit`][Commit] defines the operation expected by the method.
 Copycat will infer operation methods based on the generic argument.

-Remember, `Command`s are operations that modify the state of the state machine.
+Remember, [`Command`][Command]s are operations that modify the state of the state machine.
 In the case of the `MapStateMachine`, the `Put` operation is a command since it writes an entry in the map:

 ```java
 public class MapStateMachine extends StateMachine {